iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

-# How to run IOTA mainnet Hornet nodes on a Kubernetes environment
+#  How to Run Iota Mainnet Hornet Nodes on a Kubernetes Environment

 In this tutorial you will learn how to run [IOTA](https://wiki.iota.org/chrysalis-docs/welcome) mainnet [Hornet](https://wiki.iota.org/hornet/welcome) nodes on a Kubernetes (K8s) environment.
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both **declarative configuration** and automation.
 It has a large, rapidly growing ecosystem.
 K8s services, support and tools are widely available from multiple cloud providers.